brianmichel/piglatinizer/README.md

 # piglatinizer

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to translate to and from pig latin.

 ## Usage

-FIXME
+    (pig-latinize "sentence goes heres")
+    (de-pig-latinize "pig latinized sentence goes here")

 ## License

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+See LICENSE file